Warner Bros. Television Studios UK

 Warner Bros.
 Television Studios UK (formerly Shed Media Group and later Warner Bros.
 Television Productions UK) is a British creator and distributor of television content.
 The Group produces long-running television brands in drama, factual, documentary, factual entertainment, and history.

 Established in 1998 as Shed Productions, the company floated on AIM (Alternative Investment Market) in March 2005.
-The group has grown significantly since flotation and to date, five award-winning media companies: Ricochet, Twenty Twenty, Wall to Wall, All3Media and Outright Distribution have all joined the group.
+The group has grown significantly since flotation and to date, five award-winning media companies: Ricochet, Twenty Twenty Television, Wall to Wall Media, and Outright Distribution have all joined the group.
 In 2010, it was bought by Time Warner.

-Company history
+History

 Shed was established in 1998, specialising in producing long-running returnable drama including Waterloo Road, Bad Girls and Footballers' Wives.
 In March 2005, the company listed on AIM (Alternative Investment Market).

-In November 2005, Shed acquired Ricochet, a leading production company specialising in factual entertainment.
+In November 2005, Shed Media Group had announced that they've acquired Brighton-based Factual entertainment television production company Ricochet, a leading production company specialising in factual entertainment.
 Ricochet created and produces global brand Supernanny.
 Other programmes include: Extreme Dreams, It's Me or the Dog, Breaking into Tesco and Blood, Sweat and T-shirts.

 Shed acquired Outright Distribution (formerly Screentime Partners) in September 2006.
 The acquisition was a strategic move in order to maximise exploitation of the Group's IP through its own in-house distribution company, whilst growing third-party business.

-In September 2007, Shed continued acquired BAFTA award-winning independent Twenty Twenty.
+In September 2007, Shed Productions had announced that they've continued their acquisition spree by taking over BAFTA award-winning British independent factual entertainment production house Twenty Twenty and placing it under Shed's combined holding company which was being named Shed Media Group.
 Brands include: The Choir, That'll Teach 'Em, Brat Camp, Evacuation, and The Sorcerer's Apprentice.

-Shed acquired Wall to Wall in November 2007.
+In November 2007, Shed Media Group had announced that they've acquired British scripted and unscripted television production company Wall to Wall Media with Wall to Wall Media's distribution division Wall to Wall International being interrogated into Shed's own distribution arm Outright Distribution.
 A multiple BAFTA winner, Wall to Wall produces long-running brands including BBC One's Who Do You Think You Are? and New Tricks.
 Reality dramas include: 1940's House and Frontier House.
 Docu-dramas include: The Day Britain Stopped and Filth: The Mary Whitehouse Story.
 In 2008, Wall to Wall's Man on Wire won an Academy Award Oscar in the best Documentary Feature category.